-Emma Watson on feminism, Leonardo Dicaprio on climate change, and Angelina Jolie on humanitarian rights.
+Meghan Markle on feminism, Leonardo DiCaprio on climate change, and Angelina Jolie on humanitarian rights.
 Celebrities are taking over our screens for the cause.
-Going back to Jane Fonda protesting the Vietnam War, and alternately Elvis advocating for conscription, we have allowed celebrities to influence not only our story telling, but also our political and social views.
+Just look at celebrities who are picketing with writers in Hollywood for a better guild contract.
+Or, the World Cup 2022 headlines, which focused more on which celebrities boycotted the games in Qatar than on the soccer players themselves.
+Going back to Jane Fonda protesting the Vietnam War, and alternately, Elvis advocating for conscription, we have allowed celebrities to influence not only our storytelling but also our political and social views.

 Have we mindlessly prioritized the message of celebrities over that of professors, experts, victims or activists?
 Or, is it possible that celebrity activists are the perfect vehicle to effect the change that we need?

 The following are three positive, and three negative positions on celebrity activists.